In August 2019 Read more [...]

 I quote from their website “PB also exists as part of the Mashpee New England Cottontail Focus Area … The Mashpee Pine Barrens (MPB) is a collection of properties owned by MDFW, the Town of Mashpee, Mashpee Wampanoag Tribal Nation, and The Nature Conservancy encompassing over 400 acres of pitch pine/scrub oak barrens, oak forest, and Atlantic white cedar swamp habitats.
 MPB occurs west of Great Neck Road, East of U.S. Route 28, and north of Red Brook Road; Great Hay Road, an unimproved dirt road, bisects MPB.”

-Matt had heard that Eastern Cottontails are not present in that area, so any rabbit I saw should be one of the New England flavor.
+Matt had heard that Eastern Cottontails are not present in that area, so any rabbit I saw should be one of the New England flavor (NB I am now – as of 2019 – unsure whether this is still true).
 The dirt road through the barrens reserve looked good, but I wasn’t going to get through the sand in my saloon car so I cruised around some of the housing developments that abutted onto the Barrens.
 Large houses with large lawns were set into patches of the forest.
 Roads like Degrass Road and Surf Drive (that run north off of Red Brook Road) were both productive.

 I got there at dusk and quickly saw a cottontail jump into a thicket from the roadside, followed shortly after by a couple of more rabbits on the edges of people’s lawns.
 I couldn’t find any more during a spotlight drive after dinner, though I did see a Virginia Opposum looking a lot neater and sweeter than they usually do.